dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.

 The first improvement is to replace both phases with parallel task-*stealing* by threads.
-Using insight from S-1, we distinguish between a preliminary execution (correponding to phase 1) and re-execution (following a validation abort).
+Using insight from S-1, we distinguish between a preliminary execution (corresponding to phase 1) and re-execution (following a validation abort).
 Stealing is coordinated via two synchronization counters, one per task type, `nextPrelimExecution` (initially 1) and `nextValidation` (initially 2).
 Each synchronizer `x` supports atomic procedures `x.increment() { oldVal := x; increment x; return oldVal } `and `x.setMin(val) { x := min(val, x) }. `

 The following strawman scheduler, S-2, utilizes a task stealing regime: